isomerpages/ura-lkywcp/resources/features/_posts/2018-09-19-kazan-second-life.md

 ###### ![Mass sports in Kazan](/images/features/2018/mass-sports-kazan.jpg/)**Mass sports in Kazan** © City of Kazan

 What do the World Cup, World Fencing Championships, FINA World Aquatics Championship and World University Summer Games have in common?
-Over the past five years, the city of Kazan in Russia has hosted all of these elite international sporting events.
+Over the past five years, the city of Kazan has hosted all of these elite international sporting events.

 In the span of a decade, the city has built hundreds of sports facilities and created social programmes to improve its residents’ health and life expectancy, turning itself into a world-class sports hub in the process.
 Allied to this push has been investments in schools and child nutrition to give future generations a better start and build on the improvements.